-In the area of integrity, there have been no advancements - the Code of Ethics of the Members of Parliament and the Lobbying Act have not been adopted in 2017.
+In the area of integrity, there have been no advancements with regard to the Code of Ethics of the Members of Parliament.

-This situation has a strong impact on quality, efficiency of the work and reputation of the National Parliament and subsequently, leads to a further collapse of democracy and the rule of law.
+This situation had a strong impact on quality, efficiency of the work and reputation of the National Parliament and subsequently, leads to a further collapse of democracy and the rule of law, culminating in 2019 boycott of the Parliament by part of the opposition.

-Recommendations for the improvement of the openness of the legislative power:
+Recommendations for the improvement of the openness of the legislative power4:

 - In order to make the decision-making system completely transparent, it is necessary to publish proposals for amendments to the law that are in process of adoption on the National Parliament website.
-It is also necessary to publish all documents and materials considered at sessions of the National Parliament and the Parliament of AP Vojvodina committees, as well as the information about the deputies' activities and the results of voting in committees. - Provide Internet broadcast of plenary sessions of the Parliament of AP Vojvodina committees and make stenographic notes available on the website. - Publish all documents and materials that have been discussed at the sessions of the parliamentary committees. - Documents that the National Parliament and the Parliament of AP Vojvodina publish on their websites should be in a machine-readable format.
+It is also necessary to publish all documents and materials considered at sessions of the National Parliament and the Parliament of AP Vojvodina committees, as well as the information about the deputies' activities and the results of voting in committees. - Provide Internet broadcast of plenary sessions of the Parliament of AP Vojvodina committees and make stenographic notes available on the website. - Publish all documents and materials that have been discussed at the sessions of the parliamentary committees. - Documents that the National Parliament and the Parliament of AP Vojvodina publish on their websites should be in a machine-readable format. - Respect legal deadlines for submission of proposals of the Budget Law to the National Parliament. - Develop mechanisms for gathering public opinion on proposals of the laws that are in parliamentary procedure.

-&lt;sup>6 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
+4 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.

-- Respect legal deadlines for submission of proposals of the Budget Law to the National Parliament. - Develop mechanisms for gathering public opinion on proposals of the laws that are in parliamentary procedure. - Develop mechanisms for direct submission of initiatives and petitions to the National Parliament.
-Moreover, it is necessary to consider the possibility of their electronic submission. - It is necessary to adopt a new multi-year communication plan of the National Parliament of the Republic of Serbia. - The National Parliament and the Parliament of AP Vojvodina should use social networks more actively in order to directly communicate with citizens. - Adopt the Declaration on Parliamentary Openness, prepare an action plan for the improvement of openness of the National Parliament and work on its implementation. - Modify and supplement the Rule Book of the National Parliament in order to clearly define the obligation of parliamentary committees to enable the civil society representatives and professional public to participate in the work of committees. - Adopt the Code of Ethics defining integrity standards and standards of conduct for deputies, a document crucial to raise the level of political accountability and public confidence in the work of legislative bodies. - The National Parliament needs to consider in plenum reports prepared by the independent state bodies. - Before the session of the National Parliament where the independent state bodies' reports are to be considered, public hearings about annual reports should be organised. - Reports on the work of the Government and reports on the work of ministries and other bodies that are submitted to the National Parliament should be published on the website and made available to the public.
+- Develop mechanisms for direct submission of initiatives and petitions to the National Parliament.
+Moreover, it is necessary to consider the possibility of their electronic submission. - It is necessary to adopt a new multi-year communication plan of the National Parliament of the Republic of Serbia. - The National Parliament and the Parliament of AP Vojvodina should use social networks more actively in order to directly communicate with citizens. - Adopt the Declaration on Parliamentary Openness, prepare an action plan for the improvement of openness of the National Parliament and work on its implementation. - Modify and supplement the Rule Book of the National Parliament in order to clearly define the obligation of parliamentary committees to enable the civil society representatives and professional public to participate in the work of committees. - Adopt the Code of Ethics defining integrity standards and standards of conduct for deputies, a document crucial to raise the level of political accountability and public confidence in the work of legislative bodies. - Before the session of the National Parliament where the independent state bodies' reports are to be considered, public hearings about annual reports should be organised. - Reports on the work of the Government and reports on the work of ministries and other bodies that are submitted to the National Parliament should be published on the website and made available to the public.